arpinum-oss/js-promising/docs/api.md

 * `func` `function` Function to be prevented from timeout.
 Must return a promise.
 * returns: `function` Function returning a promise

-Creates a function that decorate another function forwarding any arguments.
+Creates a function that decorates another one forwarding any arguments.
 The resulting function returns a promise rejected if decorated function takes too much time.

 Example: